THORN-APPLE

 Flowers and leaves of a similar shape to those of Apple-of-Peru, but rather than being light blue and with a white inner, the flowers are greeny-white with a greenish inner.
 The leaves lack the black glandular trichomes and the black, five-flanged flower buds of present on Apple-of-Peru.
 It is also in a different Genus (Datura) than that of Apple-of-Peru (Nicandra), although it is in the same Nightshade Family.

-It possesses much the same Tropane Alkaloids such as Hyoscamine, Scopolamine and Atropine as does Henbane, but not necessarily in the same proportions, nor indeed in the same concentration.
-Indeed, the Datura Genus are renown for the highly variable concentrations of these alkaloids, varying in concentration by up to 5:1 depending upon soil conditions, growing site, the climate, the weather and a host of other variable ill-defined factors.
+It possesses much the same Tropane Alkaloids as does Henbane, such as Hyoscamine, Scopolamine and Atropine but not necessarily in the same proportions, nor indeed in the same concentration.
+Indeed, the Datura Genus is renown for the highly variable concentrations of these alkaloids, varying in concentration by up to 5:1 depending upon soil conditions, growing site, the climate, the weather and a host of other variable ill-defined factors.
 See Henbane for a description of the Tropane Alkaloids (present to variable degrees) in Thorn-Apple.

 Distribution